-Suspend mode can be entered in two ways:
+Suspend mode can be entered in three ways:

 - 1. By disconnecting the external on/off control, for example using the turn key functionality. - By factory default, disconnecting the external on/off control is configured to shutdown the device. - 2.
+By using the front panel buttons (action configurable for either short-press or long-press of the button) - o By factory default, no action is configured for the pushbuttons. - 3.
 By selecting the operating systems suspend alternative.